vini1237777/TestMind/README.md

   Every AI generation is saved as a test suite.
 You can:

   - See all saved suites in a sidebar
-  - Click to view their test cases
+  - Click a suite to view its test cases

 - Latest run preview
   The most recently generated test cases are shown in a dedicated section.

 - Responsive dashboard layout
-  Works on mobile and desktop — stacked layout on small screens, sidebar + detail view on larger ones.
+  Works on mobile and desktop — stacked layout on small screens, sidebar + detail view on larger screens.

 ---